 I created an object but now I can’t query, drop, or modify it.

-This error can occur because you created that object on a cluster without table ACLs enabled.
-When table ACLs are disabled on a cluster, owners are not registered when a database, table, or view is created.
+This error can occur because you created that object on a cluster or SQL endpoint without table access control enabled.
+When table access control is disabled on a cluster or SQL endpoint, owners are not registered when a database, table, or view is created.
 An admin must assign an owner to the object using the following command:

 How do I grant privileges on global and local temporary views?